Raven-dku/TrinityCore-QuestTracker/README.md

 ```
 Features:
 - Tooltips on almost every row with Last X Abandoned/Accepted/Completed quests (Number to display is customizable)
+- Caching is working.
+The more you use application, the faster it gets. // TODO: refresh cache/delete cache
 - Retrieves character's names (If deleted, will display [DELETED])
 - Retrieves character's class, and converts it to color.
 Because it's awesome!
 - Quest Tooltips (Tooltip information and source can be switched, depending on your needs)